Americans freed by North Korea before Trump-Kim summit head home

 “I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea with the 3 wonderful gentlemen that everyone is looking so forward to meeting.
 They seem to be in good health,” Trump wrote on Twitter.

 “I appreciate Kim Jong Un doing this and allowing them to go,” Trump told reporters at the White House.
-He also thanked Chinese President Xi Jinping, saying Beijing was “helpful” in securing the men’s freedom.
+He also said Chinese President Xi Jinping helped secure the men’s freedom.

-The family of Tony Kim, one of freed prisoners, said in a statement: “We are very grateful for the release of our husband and father, Tony Kim, and the other two American detainees.”
+The family of Tony Kim, one of the freed prisoners, said in a statement: “We are very grateful for the release of our husband and father, Tony Kim, and the other two American detainees.”

-The fate of the three Korean-Americans had been among a number of delicate issues in the run-up to the first-ever meeting of U.S. and North Korean leaders, which is being planned for early May or late June.
+The fate of the three Korean-Americans had been among a number of delicate issues in the run-up to the first-ever meeting of U.S. and North Korean leaders, which is being planned for late May or early June.

 As Pompeo returned to his Pyongyang hotel from a 90-minute meeting with Kim, the secretary of state crossed his fingers when asked by reporters if there was good news about the prisoners.